Product kernels are efficient and flexible tools for high-dimensional scattered data interpolation: Introduction

 This gives rise to study kernels that are pro\-ducts of positive definite functions defined on different lower-dimensional spaces, which are not necessarily translational-invariant.
 The main intention of this approach is to further improve the flexibility of kernel-based reconstruction methods, as the initial domain can be split into several axes and each axis can be equipped with an individual kernel function depending on the application.
 In this paper, we will further elaborate on the concept of product kernels in order to construct more flexible kernel reconstruction schemes, whose performance we then compare with reconstructions by standard kernels.

 The outline of this paper is as follows.
-In Section \ref{prodKernel}, we introduce product kernels as special types of positive semi-definite functions.
-We discuss some selected of their properties, where we mainly rely on the work of Aronszajn~\cite{aronszajn1950theory}, who showed that native spaces of product kernels are tensor products of the corresponding components' native spaces, with a well-behaved inner product.
+In Section \ref{prodKernel}, we introduce pro\-duct kernels as special types of positive semi-definite functions.
+We discuss some of their properties, where we mainly rely on the work of Aronszajn~\cite{aronszajn1950theory}, who showed that native spaces of product kernels are tensor products of the corresponding components' native spaces, with a well-behaved inner product.
 This type of tensor product is referred to as the \textit{Hilbert tensor product}~\cite{KadisonRingrose1983,Neveu1968}.
 In contrast to the standard tensor product, the Hilbert tensor product of Hilbert spaces yields a Hilbert space.
 Furthermore, the inner product of tensors is given by the multiplication of the inner products in the component spaces.
 We explain the basic theory on product kernels and their native spaces in Section~\ref{sec:Tensor_Hilbert}.

 In Section \ref{interpolation}, we discuss interpolation by product kernels.
-To this end, the (strict) positive definiteness of a kernel is desired for the well-posedness of the kernel's interpolation scheme.
-We remark that product kernels from finitely many (strictly) positive definite {\em translation-invariant} kernels are (strictly) positive definite (cf.~\cite[Proposition 6.25]{wendland}).
-To the best of our knowledge, however, the more general case of product kernels from {\em arbitrary} (strictly) positive definite kernels has not been covered, yet.
+To this end, the positive definiteness of a kernel is desired for the well-posedness of the kernel's interpolation scheme.
+We remark that product kernels from finitely many positive definite {\em translation-invariant} kernels are positive definite (cf.~\cite[Proposition 6.25]{wendland}).
+To the best of our knowledge, however, the more general case of product kernels from {\em arbitrary} positive definite kernels has not been covered, yet.
 To tackle this open problem, we consider \textit{grid-like} sets of samples (i.e., grid-like sets of interpolation points).
-We prove that the product interpolation matrix on grid-like point sets is the Kronecker product of its component interpolation matrices.
-This important observation enables us to show that product kernels maintain the (strict) positive definiteness of their component kernels, see Theorem~\ref{thm:posdef}.
+We prove that the product interpolation matrix on grid-like point sets is the Kronecker pro\-duct of its component interpolation matrices.
+This important observation enables us to show that product kernels maintain the positive definiteness of their component kernels, see Theorem~\ref{thm:posdef}.

 Due to the structure of the inner product in Hilbert tensor product spaces, it is possible to efficiently compute orthonormal bases in the case of grid-like point sets.
 We construct the \textit{Newton basis} (cf.~\cite{Muller2009article,Pazouki2011}) by combining the pre-computed Newton bases of the component spaces via the Kronecker product, which reduces the computational costs significantly, as we show in Section~\ref{Newton_basis}.